aklivity/zilla/examples/mqtt.kafka.broker.jwt/README.md

 # mqtt.kafka.reflect-jwt

-Listens on mqtt port `1883` and will forward mqtt publish messages from an authorized mqtt client to Kafka, broadcasting to all subscribed and authorized mqtt clients.
+Listens on mqtt port `1883` and will forward mqtt publish messages from an authorized mqtt client to Kafka, delivering to all authorized mqtt clients subscribed to the same topic.
-Listens on mqtts port `8883` and will forward mqtt publish messages from an authorized mqtt client to Kafka, broadcasting to all subscribed and authorized mqtt clients.
+Listens on mqtts port `8883` and will forward mqtt publish messages from an authorized mqtt client to Kafka, delivering to all authorized mqtt clients subscribed to the same topic.

 ### Requirements